-There is nothing better around a campfire than ooey gooey toasted marshmallows — which is probably why August 30th is celebrated as National Toasted Marshmallow Day!
+There is nothing better around a campfire than gooey toasted marshmallows.

-Marshmallows were first created in Ancient Egypt, when people mixed sap and honey together for a sticky treat.
-Back then, they were considered so special that only kings and other noble people were even allowed to eat them!
+Nobody is sure when marshmallows were invented.
+But Ancient Egyptians may have mixed sap and mallow root for sore throats.
+Back then, they were considered special.
+Only kings and other noble people were allowed to eat them!

-Today marshmallows are enjoyed by everyone, so here’s some yummy facts to celebrate the day with.
+Today marshmallows are enjoyed by everyone.
+Here are some yummy facts to celebrate the day with.

-Interestingly, the mallow root was also used to treat sore throats back then, so the next time you’re sick, try asking your doctor if you can have marshmallows.
+The mallow root was also used to treat sore throats back then.
+So the next time you’re sick, try asking your doctor if you can have marshmallows.

-The word althaiophobia (say "al-tha-eye-oh-FOH-bee-ah") is the fear of marshmallows.
+There's a word for that.
+Althaiophobia (say "al-tha-eye-oh-FOH-bee-ah") is the fear of marshmallows.

-Probably the most famous marshmallow treat is the ‘s’more’, which is actually short for ‘some more.’
+Probably the most famous marshmallow treat is the s’more.
+That is actually short for ‘some more.’

-No one knows who made the first s’more, although the Girl Scouts of America are the ones who published the first official recipe for them back in 1927.
+No one knows who made the first s’more.
+But you could ask the Girl Scouts of America.
+They published the first official recipe for them back in 1927.
 Thanks Girl Guides!

 It seems that some of them do!

-The people who feed the animals at SeaWorld in Florida usually feed them healthy foods like fruits and vegetables, but will occasionally give the polar bears marshmallows as a tasty treat!
+There are people who feed the animals at SeaWorld in Florida.
+They usually feed them healthy foods like fruits and vegetables.
+But sometimes they give the polar bears marshmallows as a tasty treat!
 Wonder if they toast them first?

 Copyright: lopolo / 123RF Stock Photo

-There are a lot of weird facts about marshmallows, but the strangest might be the Guinness World Record for “farthest marshmallow nose-blow.”
+There are a lot of weird facts about marshmallows.
+The strangest might be the Guinness World Record for “farthest marshmallow nose-blow.”

 Yes, you read that right.
-Apparently this odd feat was done by having one person blow a marshmallow out of their nostril 5.46 metres to another person, who caught it in their mouth.
+One person blew a marshmallow out of their nostril.
+It flew 5.46 metres through the air.
+Another person caught it in their mouth.
 Yuck!

 cute marshmallow art by Supakorn Jutasuwan / 123RF Stock Photo